|What is a MILO T20 Blast School Cup?

 How does your school get involved?

 Ideally look to form a division with your existing Physical Education network and discuss the idea of holding a carnival.
-Your Metropolitan Game Development Officer (GDO) or Regional CSBP Cricket Officer (CO) is also available to provide assistance in contacting schools if required.
-If you are planning to run an intra-school competition please advise your local GDO/CO to ensure you have all the resources available.
+Your Metropolitan Region Cricket Manager (RCM) or Regional CSBP Cricket Manager (RCM) is also available to provide assistance in contacting schools if required.
+If you are planning to run an intra-school competition please advise your local RCM to ensure you have all the resources available.

 Each carnival requires a teacher to act as the carnival Coordinator and is responsible for communicating all information to the schools and also the WACA.
 Duties required to undertake include: